MundoAndino Home : Andes Argentina Guide at MundoAndino

 During the presidency of Sarmiento an astronomic observatory (1871) and the Faculty of Physic Sciences and Mathematics (1873) were inaugurated.

-Cordoba had a second population growth due to the immigration attracted by the arrival of the railways.
-From 1887 on, several agricultural colonies emerged, while former rest-point Fraile Muerto (Bell Ville), Ferreira (Villa Maria) and Los Luceros (Rio Segundo), on the route to Buenos Aires, became agricultural, commercial and industrial centers respectively.
+The creation of the railways and the consequent immigration brought a second wave of population growth to Cordoba.
+From 1887 on, several agricultural colonies emerged, while former rest-point Fraile Muerto (Bell Ville), Ferreira (Villa Maria) and Los Luceros (Rio Segundo), on the route to Buenos Aires, became agricultural, commercial and industrial centers, respectively.

-After World War II, many foreign workers and workers from other provinces in Argentina were seduced by Cordoba's industrial development, which grew thanks to the expansion of the car industry and its deviates.
-During Arturo Frondizi's presidency (19581962), most car industry installations where settled in Cordoba City and its surroundings.
+After World War II, many foreign workers and workers from other provinces in Argentina were seduced by Cordoba's industrial development, led by the expansion of the car industry.
+It was during Arturo Frondizi's presidency (19581962) that most new auto industries settled in the city of Cordoba and its surroundings.

-As in the rest of the country, Peronist groups emerged in 1955 after the coup that took Juan Peron out of office.
-These Peronist groups, together with other socialist and anarchist groups, started opposing the many military governments of the 1960.
-Worker and student participation of politics grew due to the popular discontent, resulting in the popular revolt known as the Cordobazo.
-This revolt, mirrored by the Rosariazo and others in several parts of the country, undermined the power of dictator Ongania and ultimately caused him to be driven out of office by other military factions.
+As in the rest of the country, Peronist groups emerged in 1955 following the the coup that removed Juan Peron from office.
+These Peronist groups, together with other socialist and anarchist groups, began opposing Argentina's third military dictatorship not long after its 1966 takeover resulted in massive arrests of academics, psychologists and other non-violent intellectuals.
+Worker and student participation in politics grew due to the widespread discontent with the appointed governor's heavy-handedness, culminating in the violent May, 1969, popular revolt known as the Cordobazo.
+This revolt, mirrored by the Rosariazo and others in several parts of the country, undermined the power of dictator Ongania and ultimately led to his ouster by more moderate military factions.

 Economy

-Agriculture and livestock provide 25% of the province's income.
-The agriculture is centered in soybeans, wheat and maize, and other cereals.
+Agriculture and livestock provide 10% of the province's output, well above the national average.
+The agriculture is centered around soybeans, wheat and maize, and other cereals.
 Cattle and sheep enjoy the grass of Cordoba's green hills.
-The province provides 15% of the national cattle production.
-The food industry around oil, milk and cereal derivatives is also very important, the candy factory Arcor being one of the most important.
+The province provides the nation with 15% of its beef production and 28% of its dairy output.
+The food industry around oil, milk and cereal derivatives is also very important, candy maker Arcor being one of the most important.

-The installation of the Fabrica Militar de Aviones in 1927, and other state-owned industries placed Cordoba among the most important industrial points in Argentina.
-In the second half of the 20th century, the industry centered on manufacturing cars and agricultural machinery.
-Industry represents 20% of the province's income, and the energy production that supports it is based mainly in 15 hydroelectric dams , and the Embalse nuclear power plant (600 MWe).
+The installation of the Fabrica Militar de Aviones in 1927, and subsequent state-owned industries established Cordoba among the most important industrial centers in Argentina; the facility was purchased by Lockheed Martin in 1995.
+Beginning around 1955, foreign investment in Cordoba's automotive, agricultural machinery and food processing industries further added to its industrial profile.
+Today, 250 manufacturers of either motor vehicles or auto parts operate in Cordoba, making it Argentina's "motor province."
+Industry represents another 17% of the province's income, and the energy production that supports it is based mainly on 15 hydroelectric dams (2.35 billion kW/hours a year), and the Embalse nuclear power plant .

 Mining includes many different minerals, and construction material such as marble and lime.
-Uranium is also extracted to feed the three Argentine atomic plants.
+Uranium is also extracted to feed Argentina's three atomic plants.

-Tourism, as in the rest of Argentina, is a growing industry favored by the mild weather, a number of small rivers, and low height green hills.
-Around 3 million tourists from the rest of Argentina and other countries visit Cordoba every year.
-The province has 500,000 beds within hotels, hostels, farms for tourists and other types of accommodation.
+Tourism, as in the rest of Argentina, is a growing industry favoured by the mild climate, a number of small rivers, and low green hills.
+Around 3 million tourists, both foreign and Argentina, visit Cordoba every year.
+The province has 500,000 hotel beds, including hostels, tourist farms and other types of accommodation.
 Important festivities include the Cosquin National Folk Music, and Jesus Maria Folk and Taming Festivals.

 Cordoba is connected by rail with Buenos Aires, Rosario, Mendoza and Tucuman.
 The Ingeniero Ambrosio L.V.
 Taravella International Airport, known as Pajas Blancas, handles international and domestic air traffic, while the Las Higueras Rio Cuarto Airport handles only domestic flights.